coinbase/staking-client-library-go/README.md

    </details>

+## Documentation

+There are numerous examples in the [`examples directory`](./examples) to help get you started.
+For even more, refer to our [documentation website](https://docs.cdp.coinbase.com/staking/docs/welcome) for detailed definitions, API specifications, integration guides, and more!

 ## Contributing

 Thanks for considering contributing to the project!
 Please refer to [our contribution guide](./CONTRIBUTING.md).

-## Documentation
+## Contact Us

-There are numerous examples in the [`examples directory`](./examples) to help get you started.
-For even more, refer to our [documentation website](https://docs.cdp.coinbase.com/staking/docs/welcome) for detailed definitions, API specifications, integration guides, and more!
+If you have any questions, please reach out to us in the #staking channel on our [Discord](https://discord.com/invite/cdp) server.